doctrine-extensions/DoctrineExtensions/doc/annotations.md

 ## Translatable annotations

-Translatable additionaly can have unmapped property, which would override the locale used by listener.
+Translatable additionally can have unmapped property, which would override the locale used by listener.

 ### @Gedmo\Mapping\Annotation\TranslationEntity (optional)